-Using tools to support the core as well as the upper body and fine motor skills can greatly enhance not only the lives of those we treat, play or work with but also the scope of one’s physical therapy practice.
-Whether you are working with children or adults integrating fine motor and large motor activities can be highly beneficial.
+Using tools to support the core as well as the upper body and fine motor skills can greatly enhance not only the lives of those treated, but also the scope of one’s physical therapy practice.
+Whether you are working with children or adults, integrating fine motor and large motor activities can be highly beneficial.
 It’s been a traditional thought that a physical therapist will concentrate on large motor movement.
-Yet as the level of education has increased and our clients and students have varying needs we find ourselves having to integrate large and small motor abilities to meet an individual’s particular needs.
-Finding ways to combine these two not only gets our thinking caps activated but also can highly benefit the recipient and have a long lasting effect.
-Let’s take a look.
+Yet as the level of education has increased and clients and students have varying needs, it is necessary to integrate large and small motor abilities to meet an individual’s particular needs.
+Read here and see how finding ways to combine fine and gross motor skills can highly benefit children and adults.

 Use the Core

 Lets start with the core.
 There are multiple ways to bring the core and large motor skills to the forefront.
 Using a dynamic balance tool such as an adapted seat, balance seat, balance stone or a ball chair can bring awareness to the core.
 By using one of these tools, a student will have to engage the body along with the brain.
 As the core muscles engage, a sense of heightened alertness can occur.
 Sitting on a dynamic surface activates the abdominals, back, buttocks, hamstrings, quads and obliques.

 Using air is particularly beneficial as the subtle movement and buoyancy creates just a bit of a feeling of being “off center”.
 This then encourages muscle contraction and not only better focus, but better overall posture as well.
 Of course, these tools can be used by a therapist for other large motor activities such as exercise, developmental positions, and even as a yoga accessory.